Updated On

 • It doesn’t do well in colder climates

-• Heavy foot traffic can cause a great deal of damage to the lawn
+• Heavy foot traffic can cause damage to the lawn

 • Allowing it to grow too high can harm your lawn

-Due to its soil and climate requirements, centipede grass thrives in the Southern Coastal Plains, the Carolinas, the Texas Gulf Coast and areas with similar climates that typically experience warm winters.
+Due to its soil and climate requirements, centipede grass thrives in the Southern Coastal Plains, the Carolinas, the Texas Gulf Coast, and areas with warm winters.
 The soil in these areas is also conducive to the growth of centipede grass, whereas the soil in the Southwest is too alkaline to support the health of centipede grass lawns.

-Low maintenance does not equal no maintenance, especially when you’re trying to figure out how to make centipede grass spread.
-There are several lawn maintenance tasks you must undertake when first attempting to grow a healthy centipede grass lawn:
+Low maintenance doesn’t equal no maintenance, especially when you’re trying to figure out how to make centipede grass spread.
+There are several lawn maintenance tasks you should do when first attempting to grow a healthy centipede grass lawn:

-Mowing — Although centipede grass grows rather slowly, it still requires mowing at times.
+Although centipede grass grows rather slowly, it still requires mowing at times.
 Keep the grass level at 1 to 1.5 inches.
 If the grass is allowed to grow taller than that, it can suffer deterioration.
-Be sure the lawnmower blades are sharp or they will tear the grass rather than cut it cleanly.
+Be sure the lawnmower blades are sharp, or they could tear the grass rather than cut it cleanly.

-Weeding Weeding may be needed if the lawn hasn’t received proper lawn care for a while.
+You may need to weed if you haven’t spent time properly caring for your lawn care for a while.
 Apply an herbicide in early spring to prevent new weed growth, and then again as needed to control and prevent weeds.
 There are herbicides designed especially for centipede grass.

-Watering — Many areas of the coastal plains receive enough rainfall during the spring and summer to keep centipede grass healthy, but watering may be needed during dry winter months.
-The lawn should also be watered if you begin to notice signs of dehydration, such as the grass blades starting to curl and change color.
+Many areas of the coastal plains receive enough rainfall during the spring and summer to keep centipede grass healthy, but you may need to water during dry winter months.
+Water your lawn if you begin to notice signs of dehydration, such as the grass blades starting to curl and change color.

-Aerating — Core aeration is also a strong preventive measure to control thatch.
+Core aeration is also a strong preventive measure to control thatch.
 Aeration allows water and air to reach the roots and maintain the health of your lawn.
-A large core aeration machine typically requires some training to use it properly, so it’s also better left to the professionals.
+Using a large core aeration machine typically requires some training, so professionals often handle this task for the best results.

-Fertilizing — Proper fertilization is important for the healthy growth of centipede grass.
-You should conduct a soil test before you apply fertilizer so that you can be sure you purchase and apply the right kind.
+Proper fertilization is important for the healthy growth of centipede grass.
+You should conduct a soil test before you apply fertilizer to be sure you purchase and apply the right kind.
 Once centipede grass is established, it only requires a light application of fertilizer once a year.
-A slow-release fertilizer is also recommended because it will reduce the chances of over-fertilization.
+I recommend a slow-release fertilizer because it’ll reduce the chances of over-fertilization.

 The ideal soil pH for centipede grass is 5.5.
-A soil pH of 6.0 or higher can be detrimental to centipede grass and needs to be corrected before the centipede grass can grow and spread.
+A soil pH of 6.0 or higher can be detrimental to centipede grass.
 You can apply sulfur to lower alkalinity and provide better soil conditions for centipede grass.
 It can take some time for soil changes to occur, so you may have to be patient if you need a large adjustment.

 Today’s Homeowner Tips

 Fertilizer calculations are especially important during the early stages of centipede grass growth.
 The size of your lawn and the current soil pH are also important factors in these calculations.
-It can be a difficult task to achieve the proper balance without ample experience in lawn care.
+It can be a difficult task to achieve the proper balance without ample experience in lawn care, which is why hiring a professional may be the best plan.

 Seeing Results